Gate Set Tomography: Linear gate set tomography (LGST)

 Measuring these probabilities corresponds to performing state tomography on each native state $\rho^{(l)}$, and measurement tomography on every native effect $\{E_l^{(m)}\}$ -- in the unknown frame defined by the fiducial effects and states.
 They can be written using $A$ and $B$ as

 and by using the identity $\tilde{\Id} = AB$ in Eq.~\ref{eq:LGST_R2}, we get the following equations for \emph{all} the elements of the gate set:

 Perhaps surprisingly, this is the answer -- we've recovered the original gate set \emph{up to a gauge}.
 The unknown $B$ is now a gauge transformation (see Eq. \ref{eq:GaugeTransform}).
 It's not just unknown, but unknowable, and irrelevant.
 The tomographer can set $B$ equal to \emph{any} invertible matrix and get back the original gate set, up to gauge freedom.
 Equivalently, $B$ indexes different (but equivalent) representations of the gate set.
-The simplest choice is $B=\Id$, but the resulting representation is not very useful.
+The simplest choice is $B=\Id$, but this almost always selects a very different gauge from that of the target gate set, resulting in the right hand sides of Eqs.~\ref{eq:LGST_R}-\ref{eq:lgstE} being significantly differentfrom their ideal values even when there is little or no error.
 The best \emph{a priori} choice is to choose a $B$ corresponding to the tomographer's best \emph{a priori} guess for the fiducial states (see Eq.~\ref{eq:defineB}), because that (implicitly) defines the gauge in which the tomographer is expecting to work.
-But although this is the best \emph{a priori} choice, it is almost never satisfactory.
+But although this is the best \emph{a priori} choice, it is almost never satisfactory for computing gauge-dependent quantities like the process fidelity.
 Reliable analysis of the estimate requires \emph{a posteriori} gauge-fixing, which we discuss in Section \ref{sec:GaugeOpt}.